Ayms/bitcoin-wallets/README.md

 Again you can choose among the keys generated by bitcoin-wallets those that you want to put in your final wallet.txt (that's why you should better keep log.txt if you want later to reconciliate the keys chosen with the tree)

 Currently importing keys as described above does not remove previous keys, [request](https://github.com/bitcoin/bitcoin/issues/8684) made to the bitcoin core team which is apparently implementing too a way to create keys from a user chosen private key/seed - watch [Wallet - add option for a custom extended master privat key (xpriv)](https://github.com/bitcoin/bitcoin/pull/8735)

-## Implement wallet.dat?

-It does not look necessary if the bitcoin core team implements the above

-This repo might then become partially useless (while still usable for other bitcoin clients) but maybe not, still good to have a way to control your keys and what others generate for you, and it would of course be great if we succeed to derive a good seed from information that a human being can easily remember

 ## Other formats